alessandroacito/business-continuity/business-continuity.md

 ## 1. Introduction

 ### 1.1 Purpose
-The purpose of this document is to outline the disaster recovery (DR) and business continuity (BC) plan for the Azure RTF AKS infrastructure, ensuring minimal downtime and data loss in the event of a disaster.
+The purpose of this document is to outline the disaster recovery (DR) and business continuity (BC) plan for the CloudHub 1.0 infrastructure, ensuring minimal downtime and data loss in the event of a disaster.

 ### 1.2 Scope
-This plan covers the AKS environment, including applications and data hosted on the AKS clusters.
+This plan covers the CloudHub 1.0 environment, including applications and data.

 ## 2. Risk Assessment

 Identify potential risks and their impact on the AKS environment, including but not limited to:

 - Natural disasters
 - Infrastructure failures
 - Data breaches
 - Service outages

+Solution: in this document, only Infrastructure failures

 ## 3. Backup and Restore Strategy